keiferc/confirmer/README.md

 # Confirmer

 A Gmail add-on that manages recurring confirmation emails.
-Pulls information from Google Sheets (e.g. schedules, contact info, email content).
+The add-on retrieves information from provided Google Sheets in order to automatically send confirmation emails to participants who've signed up for specific event dates.

 ### Contents
 [Requirements](#requirements)